-Will you have to provide the information we request?
+Will your practice have to provide the information we request?

 During an investigation the Ombudsman has the power of the High Court to require any person to provide documents relevant to the investigation or attend as a witness.

-What are the clinical standards the Ombudsman will apply when considering the complaint against you?
+What are the clinical standards the Ombudsman will apply when considering the complaint against your practice?

-The Ombudsman will consider whether the care and treatment you or your staff provided is appropriate in the circumstances at the time of the matters that led to the complaint.
+The Ombudsman will consider whether the care and treatment your practice provided is appropriate in the circumstances at the time of the matters that led to the complaint.
 More details on the clinical standards the Ombudsman applies can be found here.
-We will ask you for comments about the standards you applied in delivering the care complained about, at the ouset of any investigation.
+We will ask your practice for comments about the standards your practice applied in delivering the care complained about, at the ouset of any investigation.

-Why do we sometimes invite you to settle the complaint?
+Why do we sometimes invite your practice to settle the complaint?

 Sometimes it is possible that some action on the part of the Practice (such as a more comprehensive explanation) may resolve the complaint without recourse to investigation.

-What happens if you decide to seek assistance from a defence organisation or similar?
+What happens if your practice decide to seek assistance from a defence organisation or similar?

-What should you do when we ask for information about a patient who is no longer a patient of your Practice or is deceased or is about a matter unrelated to your Practice?
+What should your practice do when we ask for information about a patient who is no longer a patient of your Practice or is deceased or is about a matter unrelated to your Practice?

 At the outset of the investigation, we may not know what information your Practice retains and what information has been transferred to another Practice or the Health Board (in the case of a deceased patient).
-If you hold the information, then the Ombudsman has the power to require you to provide it regardless of whether it is your Practice that is subject to the complaint.
-If on the other hand you do not hold the information, please let us know as soon as possible and indicate who the information has been transferred to.
+If your practice holds the information, then the Ombudsman has the power to require your practice to provide it regardless of whether it is your Practice that is subject to the complaint.
+If on the other hand your practice does not hold the information, please let us know as soon as possible and indicate who the information has been transferred to.

 Will we interview those involved?

-Will we give you an opportunity to comment on the Ombudsman’s findings and conclusions?
+Will we give your practice an opportunity to comment on the Ombudsman’s findings and conclusions?

-Yes – prior to concluding the investigation you will be given the opportunity to comment on the findings and conclusions of the investigation, and if any recommendations are made you are invited to agree them.
-It is important when commenting on a draft report that you make clear whether you are prepared to accept any recommendations made as this will determine how the investigation is concluded.
-It is important in considering any recommendations that you are confident you are able to implement them when agreeing.
+Yes – prior to concluding the investigation your practice will be given the opportunity to comment on the findings and conclusions of the investigation, and if any recommendations are made your practice is invited to agree them.
+It is important when commenting on a draft report, your practice makes it clear whether you are prepared to accept any recommendations made as this will determine how the investigation is concluded.
+It is important in considering any recommendations that your practice is confident that you are able to implement them when agreeing.